xingyi0201/kintegrate.dev/content/pages/starters/kin-python-starter/index.md

 ---

-This section is being worked on and is coming soon.
 ## Introduction

 This will get your Python app Kin enabled in a few minutes.
 All you need to do is add a simple class file to your app, and you should be able to make calls to Kin's blockchain immediately.